Adding Custom Scripts to Veeam Recovery Orchestrator

-If you want to create a custom script and execute it when running an orchestration plan, you must take into account the following considerations.
+If you want to create a custom script and execute it when running a recovery plan, you must take into account the following considerations.

-- To allow the script to run inside a VM guest OS, it is required that you have Microsoft PowerShell 3.0 and .Net Framework 4.0 installed on each VM for which you enable the custom script step.
+- To allow the script to run inside a machine guest OS, it is required that you have Microsoft PowerShell 3.0 and .Net Framework 4.0 installed on each machine for which you enable the custom script step.